Proyecto Tejiendo Paz

 New program to reduce conflict, build cohesion in Guatemala

-A new program in the Western Highlands of Guatemala, funded by USAID, will promote peacebuilding, support conflict resolution and strengthen trust and communication between communities and governments.
+A new program in the Western Highlands of Guatemala, funded by USAID, will promote peacebuilding, support conflict resolution and strengthen trust and communication.
 Learn More...